SuperBox64/StarPlayrX/README.md

 **StarPlayrX Doomsday**: https://starplayrx.com

-(c) 2026 New Avengers DoomsDay, The SiriusXM Multiverse is unraveling
+(c) 2026 New Avengers DoomsDay, The Multiverse is unraveling